RecipesLearn

 3. Fold the paper over the top of the brisket and tuck it under.

-folding butcher paper over brisket and tucking it underneath the meat
+butcher paper folded over brisket and tucked

 Tuck the edges of the paper around the brisket as it wraps around the flat and point.